Bose-Lab-ucalgary/Loki-fork/README.md

 # Loki
-Building on OmiCLIP, a visual–omics foundation model designed to bridge omics data and hematoxylin and eosin (H&E) images, we developed the **Loki** platform, which has five key functions: tissue alignment using ST or H&E images, cell type decomposition of ST or H&E images using scRNA-seq as a reference, tissue annotation of ST or H&E images based on bulk RNA-seq or marker genes, ST gene expression prediction from H&E images, and histology image–transcriptomics retrieval.
+Building on **OmiCLIP**, a visual–omics foundation model designed to bridge omics data and hematoxylin and eosin (H&E) images, we developed the **Loki** platform, which has five key functions: tissue alignment using ST or H&E images, cell type decomposition of ST or H&E images using scRNA-seq as a reference, tissue annotation of ST or H&E images based on bulk RNA-seq or marker genes, ST gene expression prediction from H&E images, and histology image–transcriptomics retrieval.

 Please find our preprint [here](https://doi.org/10.21203/rs.3.rs-5183775/v1).